-Properties of this model can be investigated by numerical simulation.
-Fig. \ref{fig:f1}a shows an example of deformation of growth rate distributions for various values of $N$ in the case that Eq. (\ref{Eq:c3}) is fulfilled with $\alpha=1.5$ observed in the statistically steady state realized for time steps larger than $10^6$.
-Here the distribution of growth rates of subunits is given by an independent uniform distribution as shown by the case of $N=1$.
-In this figure, the additive noise term, $f_j(t)$, is set to be a positive constant for simplicity as we confirmed that the main results do not depend on the values of $f_j(t)$ except the case that it is identically $0$.
-As known from this figure the distribution of growth rates of the aggregated system tends to shrink slowly to a delta function as $N$ goes to infinity.
-It is numerically confirmed that the same property of convergence to the delta-function holds for any distribution of growth rates of subunits if the growth rate distribution satisfies Eq. (\ref{Eq:c3}) with $\alpha \geq 1$.
-Fig. \ref{fig:f1}b shows an example in the case of $\alpha=0.5$.
-In this case the growth rate distribution stops shrinking for $N$ larger than $10$ and it converges to a non-trivial distribution in the limit of $N$ goes to infinity.
-It is confirmed that this property is always observed if the value of $\alpha$ in Eq. (\ref{Eq:c3}) is between $0$ and $1$.
-The distribution of growth rate in the limit of $N = \infty $ depends on the functional form of the growth rate distribution for the subunits.
-Figs. \ref{fig:f1}c and 1d show results indicative of the case where $g_i(t)$ observes a power law distribution.
-From these figures, we can also confirm that the distributions shrink for large N, in the case of $\alpha=1.5$.
-However, on the contrary, the distribution stops shrinking for $N$ larger than $10$ in the case of $\alpha=0.5$.
+The properties of this model can be investigated by numerical simulation.
+Figure \ref{fig:f1}(a) shows an example of the deformation of growth rate distributions for various values of $N$ in the case in which Eq. (\ref{Eq:c3}) is fulfilled with $\alpha=1.5$ observed in the statistically steady state realised for time steps larger than $10^6$.
+Here the distribution of growth rates of subunits is given by an independent uniform distribution, as shown by the case of $N=1$.
+In this figure, the additive noise term, $f_j(t)$, is set to be a positive constant for simplicity, as we confirmed that the main results do not depend on the values of $f_j(t)$ except when it is identically $0$.
+As seen from this figure the distribution of growth rates of the aggregated system tends to shrink slowly to a delta function as $N$ goes to infinity.
+It is numerically confirmed that the same property of convergence to the delta function holds for any distribution of growth rates of subunits if the growth rate distribution satisfies Eq. (\ref{Eq:c3}) with $\alpha \geq 1$.
+Figure \ref{fig:f1}(b) shows an example for $\alpha=0.5$.
+In this case, the growth rate distribution stops shrinking for $N$ larger than $10$ and it converges to a nontrivial distribution in the limit of $N$ going to infinity.
+It is confirmed that this property is always observed if the value of $\alpha$ in Eq. (\ref{Eq:c3}) lies between $0$ and $1$.
+The distribution of the growth rate in the limit of $N = \infty $ depends on the functional form of the growth rate distribution for the subunits.
+Figures \ref{fig:f1}(c) and 1(d) show results indicative of the case where $g_i(t)$ observes a power-law distribution.
+From these figures, we can also confirm that the distributions shrink for large $N$, in the case of $\alpha=1.5$.
+However, in contrast, the distribution stops shrinking for $N$ larger than $10$ in the case of $\alpha=0.5$.